-The Company has determined that the liabilities associated with certain litigation matters are probable and can be reasonably estimated and has accrued \$36.8 million and \$35.7 million as of March 31, 2023 and December 31, 2022, respectively, which are included in accrued liabilities in the Condensed Consolidated Balance Sheets.
+For litigation matters that the Company has determined are both probable and can be reasonably estimated, the Company has accrued \$37.0 million and \$35.7 million as of June 30, 2023 and December 31, 2022, respectively, which are included in accrued liabilities in the Condensed Consolidated Balance Sheets.
 The Company has accrued for these matters and will continue to monitor each related legal issue and adjust accruals as might be warranted based on new information and further developments in accordance with ASC 450-20-25.
 Amounts accrued for legal contingencies often result from a complex series of judgments about future events and uncertainties that rely heavily on estimates and assumptions including timing of related payments.
 The ability to make such estimates and judgments can be affected by various factors including, among other things, whether damages sought in the proceedings are unsubstantiated or indeterminate; legal discovery has not commenced or is not complete; proceedings are in early stages; matters present legal uncertainties; there are significant facts in dispute; procedural or jurisdictional issues; the uncertainty and unpredictability of the number of potential claims; or there are numerous parties involved.
 To the extent adverse verdicts have been rendered against the Company, the Company does not record an accrual until a loss is determined to be probable and can be reasonably estimated.
 In the Company's opinion, based on its examination of these matters, its experience to date and discussions with counsel, the ultimate outcome of legal proceedings, net of liabilities accrued in the Company's Condensed Consolidated Balance Sheets, is not expected to have a material adverse effect on the Company's financial position.
 However, the resolution of, or increase in accruals for one or more of these matters in any reporting period may have a material adverse effect on the Company's results of operations and cash flows for that period.